DomiR/rstest/README.md

 import { it } from "@domir/rstest"
 ```

-This import enhances the standard `it` function from `bun:test` with several powerful features, including:
+This import enhances the standard `it` function from `@rstest/core` with several powerful features, including:

 | Feature         | Description                                                                                            |
 | --------------- | ------------------------------------------------------------------------------------------------------ |